Sachin-create55/Capstone-Project/README.md

 - Explore additional feature engineering techniques.
 - Experiment with different balancing techniques.
 - Develop a deployment pipeline for real-time fraud detection.

-This README file should provide clear guidance on the project structure, the steps involved in the analysis, and how to run the code.